Polymer/old-docs-site/app/3.0/docs/tools/reusable-elements.md

 built-in support for creating demos and documentation for your element.
 This section shows you how to host your demo and documentation on GitHub Pages.

-Walk through the commands below to use the Polymer team's [`gp.sh` script](https://github.com/Polymer/tools/blob/master/bin/gp.sh) to push a landing page for your element to GitHub Pages.
+Walk through the commands below to use the Polymer team's [`deploy-to-gh-pages.sh` script](https://github.com/PolymerLabs/deploy-to-gh-pages.sh/blob/master/deploy-to-gh-pages.sh) to push a landing page for your element to GitHub Pages.

-**Important:** Make sure you run the `gp.sh` script in a temporary directory, as described below.
+**Important:** Make sure you run the `deploy-to-gh-pages.sh` script in a temporary directory, as described below.
 The script overwrites the contents of the current directory.
 { .alert .alert-error }